 Under the act you have the right to ask us for information you think we might have.
-Anyone can request information, you don’t have to live in the UK or be a UK citizen to do this.
+It doesn’t matter who you are, where you live (in the UK or beyond), or why you want to know.

 Before you make a freedom of information request, it’s best to check if the information you need is already available.